ranjanabha/Kubernetes/voting-app/README.md

 Compare Blue-Green vs Canary strategies

 🤝 Contributing
 Contributions, suggestions, and improvements are welcome.

 📜 License

-This project is for educational and demo purposes.
+This project is provided for educational and demonstration purposes.